www.stalkvictims.info

 POCKET REVOLVER: Ruger LCR [ .38 Special ] PDF info sheet PDF Manual

 The .38 Special chambered LCR (5-shot) is ideal for people who find more powerful revolvers (9x19mm and 357 Magnum) have too much recoil but can manage the trigger pull of DAO revolvers like this (heavier than most pistols).
 It will fire from inside a pocket thanks to the internal hammer.
+It is also available in 9x19mm.
 We recommend the Hornady 38 Special 90 gr FTX Critical Defense Lite load.

 S&W 442 Ultimate Carry